 So is everything clear?
 Would you like to taste the difference?

-Just ask us the list of our biodynamic and organic wines and choose what you would like.
+Just ask us our green list of our biodynamic and organic wines and choose what you would like.

 We will take care of the rest.